Hotel Solar PPA in 2026 — When Zero Capex Is the Right Answer

 Three hotel commercial structures particularly suit PPA: managed-contract chain hotels where capex sits with the freeholder but operating savings flow to the operator; franchise hotels where the franchisee preserves capital for room refurbishment; capital-light owner-operator boutique hotels where £55–£140k of capex would otherwise compete with brand-aligned refurbishment.

-The three UK PPA providers we work with
+The three categories of UK PPA provider

 The economics of the PPA decision